Wildhoney/ngTeleport/README.md

 All in all, `ngTeleport` has similar functionality to `ngTransclude`, but `ngTeleport` allows you to uproot a piece of the DOM and place it elsewhere.
 However, `ngTeleport` is entirely Angular.js aware and therefore sets up the scope and interpolation for you.

+**Note:** Using `ngTeleport` to move elements around the DOM for responsiveness is no longer recommended &ndash; [use Flexbox](https://developer.mozilla.org/en-US/docs/Web/Guide/CSS/Flexible_boxes) instead.
+For cases where you require the same functionality for [non-supported browsers](http://caniuse.com/#search=flexbox) explain to your CTO that complicating the codebase's architecture to support a handful of antiquated browsers is absurd.

 Getting Started
 ---------------